Jayshah25/Stock-Analysis-Crew/README.md

 As seen in the image, this system has 5 agents (and a manager agent).
 The 5 agents are Data Engineer, Technical Analyst, NLP Researcher, Risk Analyst and Advisor.
 The role of each agent in this crew is listed below:

 * Data Engineer - The goal of this agent is to validate the user input and download stock prices of the provided company in the given timeframe as a CSV file.
-The `data.csv` file available in the repository is created by this agent.
+The `data.csv` file can be created by this agent alongside a `db` folder containing sql files.
 This allows the user to verify the data from their end that is used by the next agents for various tasks.
-Also, the `db` folder in the repository is created by Agents.

 * Technical Analyst - The goal of this agent is to do the technical analysis on the `data.csv` file created by the Data Engineer agent.
 This agent access to the files in the `instructions` folder that has information regarding important technical indicators and the use of `pandas-ta` python framework.
 This is an attempt to mimic a real world situation where teams would like to provide additional instructions to the agent.